AIP GEN 3.3

 The in-flight information services are structured to support the responsibility of pilots to obtain information in-flight on which to base operational decisions relating to the continuation or diversion of a flight.
 The service consists of three elements:

-- automatic broadcast services; and
+- ATC-initiated FIS, automatic broadcast services and on-request service.

 ATC-initiated FIS will include the provision of pertinent operational information such as: